gjwgit/rattleng/README.md

 ### Everything Captured as Scripts

-An be assured, the most important of functionalities, the **Script** tab's capturing of your interactions remains a key feature of Rattle.
-Indeed, all of your interactions with R through Rattle are captured as a documented and nicely formatted script that you can save to file and replicate your whole project simply by asking R to run the script.
+And be assured, the most important of functionalities, the **Script** tab's capturing of your interactions, remains a key feature of Rattle.
+All of your interactions with R through Rattle are captured as a documented and nicely formatted script that you can save to file and replicate your whole project simply by asking R to run the script.
 It is also he starting point for modifying a script to do